-Before we begin please keep in mind that these & most other D.A.Ws work similar to each other and the below comparison is based off my experiences over the last 2 years with over 200 hours of using both applications.
+Based on MIDI Functionality, Recording Audio, Audio Processing, User Interface, Editing Features and Value for Money, we're determining which tool will take the cake!
+Before we begin, please keep in mind that these and most other D.A.Ws work similar to each other and the below comparison is based off my experiences over the last 2 years with over 200 hours of using both applications.

 Let’s say you’re just starting out as an audio engineer or producer, which D.A.W should you purchase?

-The first thing you’re going to notice will be the price tags (2014);
+The first thing you’re going to notice will be the price tags (Updated as of 2021)

-- $320 for Logic Pro X, which I also highly recommend except it’s only available for Mac OS X
+- $319 for Logic Pro, highly recommend alternative except only available for Mac OS X

-The next big factor I ask people is about their computer, how much memory (Hard Drive Space) & processing power (RAM) do you have?
+The next big factor to consider is your computer memory (Hard Drive Space) and processing power (RAM) you have available?

 Although Pro tools require a lot more RAM, it does take up less Hard-Drive space.
 Ableton takes up more memory because it offers you the options to install a wide variety of extra sounds & instruments (specifically synthesizers for lovers of MIDI & electronic music productions).